 Goodwill represents the excess purchase price paid for a business acquisition over the fair value of the net assets acquired.
-Goodwill is tested annually for impairment at December 31, or more frequently if an indicator of impairment is identified.
+Goodwill is tested annually for impairment in the fourth quarter, or more frequently if an indicator of impairment is identified.

-The customer relationship intangible assets relate to the Norbord and Angelina Forest Products acquisitions and are amortized straight-line over 3 to 10 years.
+The customer relationship intangible assets relate to historical business combinations and are amortized straight-line over 3 to 10 years.